A parallel universe exists and it’s called data

 But unlike the cosmos, the data universe we are creating is at our fingertips.

 The good news is, companies across industries can find detailed views of their operations within this vast data universe.
-But it helps to have a navigator.
+It helps to have a navigator.

 That’s why Spire believes the future of data is in partnerships with people, not just faceless digital touchpoints.

-Your data partner will search the data universe for the information your company needs most, then tailor datasets to your specific demands, and package everything in an easy-to-integrate format.
-A good data partner will even enhance digital products as your business evolves, seamlessly updating offerings as it anticipates new opportunities for you.
+A data partner can help search the data universe for the information your company needs most, then tailor datasets to your specific demands, and package everything in an easy-to-integrate format.
+A good data partner can even enhance digital solutions as your business evolves, seamlessly updating offerings as it anticipates new opportunities for you.

-With this kind of dedicated support, you can focus more of your company’s time and resources on its core mission, capitalizing on data products that will appreciate as the partnership thrives.
+With this kind of dedicated support, you can focus more of your company’s time and resources on its core mission, capitalizing on data solutions that will appreciate as the partnership thrives.

 William Fernandez, Spire’s vice president of aviation business development, succinctly explained how a data partner can help its customers.
 “What we are doing,” he said, “is providing the data to support the enhancement of whatever tools they have today or new tools that they are developing tomorrow.”